jameshfisher/jameshfisher.com/_posts/2017-04-30-cifilter-multiple-images.md

 ---
-title: "`CIKernel` with multiple inputs"
+title: "How to pass multiple inputs to a `CIKernel`"
 justification: "Vidrio will be using `CIKernel`s with multiple inputs."
 ---